 In addition to helping students via private tutoring, I have also been involved in a variety of different teaching opportunities that have helped me enhance my teaching strategies.
 For the past 2 years, I have worked as a tutor at USC's Student-Athlete Academic Services where I assist student-athletes by reviewing lecture materials with them, monitoring their academic progress as well as helping them devise study plans in order to keep them academically eligible to participate in NCAA programs.
 Furthermore, I have also been involved with USC's Joint Educational Project (JEP) program, where USC students visit nearby schools, which are often under-resourced, and help young students learn new material in a more exciting and hands-on manner.
 While in this program, I have worked in various classes and with different age groups.
 These experiences have helped me tremendously, particularly with finding new ways to engage with different types of students, as well as learning how to better coordinate teaching to a group of students.

-University of Southern California - B.A., Biological Sciences
+Undergraduate Degree: University of Southern California - Bachelor in Arts, Biological Sciences

 ACT Composite: 30

 ACT Math: 35

 ACT Science: 30

 SAT Composite: 1990

 reading, playing golf, volunteering in my spare time, cooking